Learn French

 with Audio Stories

-On this page, we are going to teach you everything you ever wanted to know about the funny idiom "Il a filé à l'anglaise".
-To be more precise, this includes a full explanation of what it is and how you can use it in everyday life with an audio example.
-Plus, we also added some useful stuff like dialogue example, synonym, slow pronunciation audio and more!
+We are going to explain you everything you have to know about the funny expression "Il a filé à l'anglaise".
+To be more specific, this includes a full definition of what it is and how to use it in a casual conversation with an audio example.
+And because we want to help you on your learning journey, we also added some useful stuff like synonyms, dialogue example, slow pronunciation audio and more!

 Slow